Alternatives to Taking a Leave

 Students who encounter financial hardship that jeopardizes their ability to remain registered are encouraged to meet with Financial Aid and the Business Office to discuss possible solutions, including a reevaluation of a student’s financial aid package, emergency loans, and/or revised payment plans.
 Visit Special Considerations on the Financial Aid website for more information.

-Students who are experiencing housing difficulties off-campus are encouraged to visit Student Life in Eliot 218 to connect to relevant resources to help them address their housing concerns.
+Students who are experiencing housing difficulties off-campus are encouraged to visit the Student Life Office in Eliot 218 to connect to relevant resources to help them address their housing concerns.
 If a student living off-campus would like to move into an on-campus residence hall, they should contact Residence Life directly to inquire about available space.

 Interpersonal and Campus Life Concerns